-Prerequisite: Appropriate SAT/ACT or placement score or MAT 1030 with a grade of C or better.
+Prerequisite: Appropriate SAT/ACT or placement score or MAT 1030 with a grade of C or better or enrolled in the Residency Licensure Program.
 (This course is to be taken by Elementary Education and Special Education Majors and does not fulfill the general core requirement in Mathematics.)